marliebesouw/marliebesouw.github.io/speakers.md

   <img src="{{ site.url }}/assets/img/Steven_Schalekamp.jpg" alt="Steven Schalekamp">
   <div class="speaker-info">
     <h2>Dr. Steven Schalekamp <a href="https://www.linkedin.com/in/steven-schalekamp-22306ab2/" target="_blank" style="margin-left:3mm;"><i class="fa-brands fa-linkedin"></i></a></h2>
     <p>Steven Schalekamp is a radiologist at Radboudumc specializing in chest imaging, with an active role in evaluating and implementing AI tools in clinical radiology.
 As both a clinician and researcher, he is closely involved in assessing the value, risks, and workflow impact of commercial AI solutions.
-In his session, he will discuss what drives the decision to adopt (or not adopt) an AI tool, including clinical relevance, integration challenges, and end-user experience.
+In his session, he will discuss what drives the decision to adopt (or not adopt) an AI tool, focusing on clinical needs, workflow fit, and long-term usability.
 His perspective highlights the reality of embedding AI into practice: from evidence to workflow fit and long-term usability.</p>
   </div>
 </div>